undertale-re/undertale/README.md

 #### Summarization Inference

+> [!WARNING]
-**Warning: this still uses an untrained code-language connector, the output will be gibberish, but it proves that everything is wired up correctly.**
+> This still uses an untrained code-language connector, the output will be
+> gibberish, but it proves that everything is wired up correctly.

 ```bash
 python -m undertale.models.item.infer-summarization \